Deterministic Identification Over Channels With Power Constraints: The Gaussian Channel

-(see \cite[Chapter 1]{CHSN13}).
+(see \cite[Ch.~1]{CHSN13}).
 A sphere packing is called \emph{saturated} if no spheres can be added to the arrangement without overlap.

+sphere packing is called \emph{saturated} if no spheres can be added to the arrangement without overlap.

-Based on the \emph{Minkowski-Hlawka} theorem \cite{CHSN13} in lattice and group theory, there exists an arrangement with a density of $\Delta_n(\mathscr{S})\geq 2^{-n}$ \cite[Lem.~2.1]{C10}.
+We use a packing argument that has a similar flavor as in the Minkowski--Hlawka theorem in lattice theory \cite{CHSN13}.
+We use the property that there exists an arrangement $\bigcup_{i=1}^{L} \S_{\fu_i}(n,\sqrt{\epsilon_n})$ of non-overlapping spheres inside $\S_{\f0}(n,\sqrt{A})$ with a density of $\Delta_n(\mathscr{S})\geq 2^{-n}$ \cite[Lem.~2.1]{C10}.
 Specifically, consider a saturated packing arrangement of $L(n,R)=2^{nR}$ spheres of radius $r_0=\sqrt{\epsilon}$ covering the big sphere $\S_{\f0}(n,r_1=\sqrt{A}-\sqrt{\epsilon})$, i.e., such that no spheres can be added without overlap.
 Then, for such an arrangement, there cannot be a point in the big sphere $\S_{\f0}(n,r_1)$ with a distance of more than $2r_0$ from all sphere centers.
 Otherwise, a new sphere could be added.
 As a consequence, if we double the radius of each sphere, the $2r_0$-radius spheres cover the whole sphere of radius $r_1$.
 In general, the volume of a hyper-sphere of radius $r$ is given by

 (see Eq.
 (16) in \cite{CHSN13}).
 Hence, doubling the radius multiplies the volume by $2^n$.
 Since the $2r_0$-radius spheres cover the entire sphere of radius $r_1$, it follows that the original $r_0$-radius packing has density at least $2^{ -n}$, i.e.,